root-project/root/docbook/users-guide/Graphics.md

 -   primary, secondary and tertiary axis divisions can be set via the three number fields;

--   the axis title can be added or edited and the title’s color, position, offset, size and font can be set interactively;
+-   the axis title can be added or edited and the title's color, position, offset, size and font can be set interactively;

 -   the color, size, and offset of axis labels can be set similarly.
 In